ShookTea/stos/README.md

 - forking and `exec` processes
 - Support for ISO9660 and ext2 filesystem formats

-### (Short-term) todo list
+### To do list

+**Short term:**

+- Refactor of memory code (cause it's a complete mess right now)
+- Investigate random freezes/locks on init
+- Permission system, including executable files and `chmod`
+- `sh`: pipeing input/output to file

+**Long-term:**

 - Support for more than 1 GiB of RAM
   - that's currently not working because we're trying to map all physical RAM in paging, which doesn't make sense above 1 GiB.
 We should implement demand paging instead.
 - Long mode (64-bit)
-- Refactor of memory code (cause it's a complete mess right now)
-- Investigate random freezes/locks on init
+- Installation of kernel on hard drive
-- Permission system, including executable files and `chmod`
-- `sh`: pipeing input/output to file
+  - that will require creating partitions and formatting them
+- User system